Pilih satu Halaman

 Clarity of terminology is the first step.

-• Pengilang peralatan asal (OEM) Parts: These are components produced by or for the manufacturer of the machine itself (Mis., Caterpillar, Komatsu, Volvo).
+• Pengilang peralatan asal (OEM) bahagian: These are components produced by or for the manufacturer of the machine itself (Mis., Caterpillar, Komatsu, Volvo).
 They are sold in packaging bearing the machine manufacturer's brand.
 When a machine is assembled at the factory, it is built with OEM parts.
 The primary assurance here is that the part is guaranteed to meet the machine manufacturer's original design specifications and quality control standards.

 • Bahagian Tulen: This term can be confusing.
 Selalunya, it is used interchangeably with OEM.
 Namun begitu, it can also refer to parts made by the very same factory that supplies the OEM, but sold in the component manufacturer's own packaging rather than the machine brand's.
 Sebagai contoh, a company like Berco might manufacture track chains for a major machine brand (OEM) and also sell the identical chain under its own Berco brand (tulen).
 The part is physically the same, but the supply chain and branding are different.